HiDefTextiles/HiDefKnits/README.md

 the software for woven textiles, where the shaping would be done via burst seams or gathers.
-Note, that since the project is developed as FOSS, outside parties would be able to build upon the HiDef Knit framework, not necessarily for textiles production.
+Note, that since the project is developed as FOSS, outside parties would be able to build upon the HiDef: Knits framework, not necessarily for textiles production.
 For instance, gaming developers could strip down the knitting intricacies away from the program and just use the 3D modelling of garments as a standalone program for more varied avatars.